Skip to Content

 Vintage Inspired Bottle Brush Trees

-I also have some special ornaments that I don’t use on my tree but still want to display.
-Here is a cute snowman, surrounded by a greenery candle ring and sitting in a vintage wooden bowl.
+I also have some special ornaments I don’t use on my tree but still want to display.
+Here is a cute snowman surrounded by a greenery candle ring and sitting in a vintage wooden bowl.
+See this adorable vintage snowman.

 Think Paint When Repurposing Christmas Decor

 These white bells showed up in a big way a few years back.
-Last year they were put into a galvanized bucket and around the bottom of some trees.
+Last year, they were put into a galvanized bucket around the bottoms of some trees.
+Here’s what I have planned for them this year.

-I love this update look and they will be perfect for another project I’m working on.
+I love this updated look, and it will be perfect for another project I’m working on.
 These would also look great on the DIY Dried Fruit and Herb Garland or hanging on the DIY Shiplap Tree that I shared earlier.

 How to Repurpose Christmas Wreaths

-Another item that I’ve repurposed this year is Christmas Wreaths.
-I saw a beautiful, simple twig wreath with pinecones and a little flocking.
-Then I remembered that I had a gold twig wreath from a few years ago.
+Another item I’ve repurposed this year is Christmas wreaths.
+I saw a beautiful, simple twig wreath with pinecones and a little flocking, and then I remembered that I had a gold twig wreath from a few years ago.

-I began by mixing my flocking materials and using a small brush, I painted the twigs and the pinecones with the mixture.
-I only allowed a small amount of the flocking to adhere to the preserved greenery.
+I began by mixing my flocking materials.
+I painted the twigs and pinecones with the mixture using a small brush.
+I allowed only a small amount of the flocking to adhere to the preserved greenery.

 Here is how I am using the repurposed wreath this year in my home.
 It looks great with the newly flocked mini trees.